AccScience Publishing / IJB / Online First / DOI: 10.36922/ijb.5178

 Abstract

-Robust neotissue growth including cartilage, muscle, adipose and glands was observed on the external surface of 3D-printed tracheal grafts transplanted into a 3-month-old large-scale porcine, noticeable after 7 days.
-This study is the first to categorize the regeneration stages in detail, aiming for a clearer understanding of the cell development process, as previously studies have not fully elucidated chondrogenesis and glandogenesis mechanisms.
-We’ve identified 4 stages of chondrogenesis based on chondrocyte numbers, protein expression and perichondrium presence.
-Muscle cells evolved from a fibroblast-like state, confirmed by αSMA and SM-MHC markers, while initial adipose tissue resembling brown fat diminished over time.
-Gland development, marked by a change were in MUC5B expression, paralleled the findings in native trachea epithelium and submucosal glands.
-TGF-β1 and type XII collagen were key indicators in the emerging neotissue post-transplant.
+Tissue-engineered trachea offers a potential solution for patients needing long-segment tracheal resections.
+In our research, robust neotissue growth, including cartilage, muscle, adipose, and glands, was observed on the external surface of three-dimensional (3D)-printed tracheal grafts transplanted into a 3-month-old large-scale porcine, noticeable after 7 days.
+This study is the first to categorize the regeneration stages in detail, aiming for a clearer understanding of the cell development process, as previous studies have not fully elucidated the mechanisms of chondrogenesis and glandogenesis.
+We have identified four stages of chondrogenesis based on chondrocyte numbers, protein expression, and perichondrium presence.
+Muscle cells evolved from a fibroblast-like state, confirmed by alpha-smooth muscle actin and smooth muscle-myosin heavy chain markers, while initial adipose tissue resembling brown fat diminished over time.
+Gland development, marked by a change in MUC5B expression, paralleled the findings in native trachea epithelium and submucosal glands.
+Transforming growth factor-β1 and type XII collagen were key indicators in the emerging neotissue post-transplant.

 Keywords